← 0xkazwriting

 This is the part I found most surprising.

 Abu Dhabi has a deep gravity sewer system called STEP — the Strategic Tunnel Enhancement Programme.
-Total cost: approximately $1.9 billion.
+Total cost: around $1.9 billion.
 The main tunnel runs 41 km from Abu Dhabi island through the mainland to a treatment facility at Al Wathba.
-An additional 43 km of link sewers feed into it, making the total network around 84 km.
+Another 43 km of link sewers feed into it, making the total network around 84 km.

 The depth is what stands out.

 The tunnel starts at around 27 meters below ground on Abu Dhabi island.
-As it reaches the mainland it descends to 80 meters.
+As it reaches the mainland it goes down to 80 meters.
 At the deepest point — the Al Wathba pumping station — it reaches 105 meters underground.

-The reason for going that deep is straightforward engineering: the system runs on gravity alone for nearly its entire length.
-To move wastewater by gravity over 35+ km without intermediate pumping stations, you need a continuous downward slope, which means digging deeper as you go.
-This design eliminated 35 existing pump stations across the network, removing a significant number of failure points.
+The reason for going that deep is simple engineering: the system runs on gravity alone for almost its full length.
+To move wastewater by gravity over 35+ km without pumping stations in between, you need a continuous downward slope, which means digging deeper as you go.
+This design removed 35 existing pump stations, cutting the number of things that could fail.

-The treated output does not go to waste.
-Wastewater collected through STEP is 100% recycled and used for irrigation — the parks, grass, and trees you see around Abu Dhabi are kept green with reclaimed water that traveled 105 meters underground before being cleaned and distributed.
+The treated water does not go to waste.
+Wastewater from STEP is 100% recycled and used for irrigation — the parks, grass, and trees you see around Abu Dhabi stay green using reclaimed water that traveled 105 meters underground before being cleaned and sent out.

-One detail worth noting: in some areas of Al Reem Island, vacuum trucks still collect sewage the old way.
-The deep tunnel infrastructure and the vacuum truck coexist.
-That gap is a reasonable picture of where the city's infrastructure priorities sit.
+One detail: in some parts of Al Reem Island, vacuum trucks still collect sewage the old way.
+The deep tunnel and the vacuum truck coexist.
+That gap shows where the city's infrastructure priorities actually are.

 The cooling risk that doesn't get talked about